We publish a weekly urgent care performance update every Friday.

 We report the total surge capacity beds used in the previous week.
 We compare this to the previous week and against a 6-week average.

-Delayed transfer of care analysis
+Delayed transfers of care analysis

-- patients experiencing a delay in their transfer of care
+The report shows the total number of patients experiencing a delay in their transfer of care.

 Delayed transfer of care